danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 you get less binary size growth with that type (and we'll look at marking `base::StringPiece` with a `noinline` attribute).

-In our experience, binary size growth correlates well with performance loss, and in this case we see strictly more codegen which is certainly going to be visible at scale in performance testing.
+In Chromium, when a change impacts performance, we can often just look for where binary size grew to track down where the regression lies.
+So we've seen binary size growth correlate well with performance loss.
+In this case we see strictly more codegen at each call site, which can certainly become visible at scale in performance testing.
-So *this also implies a performance degradation by moving from pointers to a bounded view type*.
+So *this also suggests a performance degradation by moving from pointers to a bounded view type*.
 And herein lies the problem.
 A project may successfully flip libc++ hardening on for their `std::span` types without seeing much of a performance impact, because the majority of bounds checks are elided.
 But then as they convert more pointers to `std::span` to increase their